 When our immune system is weak, it cannot fight off illnesses, so those with depression are more likely to experience chronic illness.
 Worse yet, people with depression have a lower chance of being protected by receiving a vaccination as their immune system is too weak to form the antibodies it needs.

-Furthermore, physical effects of depression on our body, like lack of sleep, also work to weaken the immune system.
+Furthermore, the physical effects of depression on our body, like lack of sleep, also work to weaken the immune system.
 When we don’t sleep, we become restless and our body can’t restore itself.

 If someone with depression and lack of sleep also has a pre-existing illness, this illness can become worse.
 And lack of sleep can also worsen the depression as well.
-The vicious cycle that depression and lack of sleep cause on the immune system makes for a very unhealthy person who simply cannot bounce out of it.
+The vicious cycle that depression and lack of sleep cause on the immune system make for a very unhealthy person who simply cannot bounce out of it.

 Combating depression and reducing side effects of depression

 Seeking professional treatment is key to reduce the physical and physiological effects of depression.
-Having the courage to combat depression is the first step to the road of recovery and not only getting your mind back, but your body as well.
+Having the courage to combat depression is the first step to the road of recovery and not only getting your mind back but your body as well.